LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 - We do not need Require.js as we will be replacing this with Rollup.js
 - You can select any browser from the list, just make sure that you have installed the correct browser runner.
 - Don't worry about the missing test file, we will add it shortly.
-- It would be nice to be able to watch our test files.
-Unfortunately I do not know how to do this yet with Rollup.js.

 ### Creating our first test

-Lets create a single test to check out karma setup.
+Let's create a single test to check out Karma setup.
 We will create a main test file and add an example test.

 {% highlight js %}